iRimpo/PresenAI/README.md

 # PresenAI

-PresenAI that uses Hume AI to analyze the presenter's facial expressions and speech language during a video presentation.
+PresenAI uses Hume AI to analyze the presenter's facial expressions and speech language during a video presentation.
 The AI provides real-time feedback on how to enhance delivery, engagement, and emotional connection with the audience.

 ## Authors